Cubbeard History, Family Crest & Coats of Arms

 Cubbeard Spelling Variations

-hundred years ago, spelling variations of names were a common occurrence.
+Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Cubbeard include Cubitt, Cowbitt, Cobbett, Cubyt, Cubbert, Cubit and many more.

 Early Notables of the Cubbeard family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Cubbeard Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Cubbeard Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cubbeard family to the New World and Oceana
+Migration of the Cubbeard family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Isaac Cubbert who settled in New York State in 1811; William Cubit settled in Philadelphia, Pennsylvania in 1866.